Skip to Content

 Can Air Plants Grow in a Terrarium?
 Care Guide & Ideas!

-Air plants, known as Tillandsia, can be found in their natural state across the southern United States, Central America, and South America.
+Tillandsia, more commonly known as air plants, can be found in their natural habitat in the southern United States, Central America, and South America.

 Growing high in the canopies of trees, they seem to survive on nothing but air, and in a lot of ways, this is true.